sst/guide/_examples/how-to-add-jwt-authorization-with-cognito-user-pool-to-a-serverless-api.md

     ApiEndpoint: https://4foju6nhne.execute-api.us-east-1.amazonaws.com
 ```

 The `ApiEndpoint` is the API we just created.
-Make a note of the `UserPoolClientId`, `UserPoolId`; we'll need them later.
+Make a note of the `UserPoolClientId` and `UserPoolId`; we'll need them later.

 Now let's try out our public route.
 Head over to the following in your browser.
 Make sure to replace the URL with your API.